 Final Thoughts on Neon Canyon and the Golden Cathedral

 The hike to the Golden Cathedral is incredibly fun and beautiful, but make sure you prepare properly!
 This hike is fairly long, the weather can change fast, and there’s little shade and water before entering the canyons.
-Make sure you carry plenty of water and water treatments if needed in the canyon, and bring plenty of snacks.
-We suggest also bringing some lunch because there are some perfect spots to enjoy a bite along this trail.
+Make sure you carry plenty of water and water treatments if needed, and bring some snacks.
+We suggest packing a lunch because there are some perfect spots to enjoy a bite along this trail.

 Because the weather here can vary widely in a day, throw a rain jacket and an extra layer in the bag, and don’t forget sunscreen.
 Due to the variable amounts of rain throughout the year, use your best judgement when crossing the rivers.
 After large rains and during certain times of year, the river current may be stronger and the water level deeper.
 We went in spring and the deepest crossing was waist deep, but this does change.
 Flash floods do happen in this area as well.